lu-chi/FakeAP-Framework/README.md

 - wireshark/tcpdump/ngrep/etc. packet file creation
 - co-op with Aircrack-ng, Reaver, SSLstrip, URLsnarf & all what will jump into my mind

 Framework will be based on bash and python/ ruby.
-Some conecpts will be added after initial commit - that would be msf  and kaermatasploit data exchange.
+Some conecpts will be added after initial commit - that would be msf  and karmetasploit data exchange.

 More things to come soon...